SeiryuZ/BIWireMob17-L6BC-1/README.md

 #Project Description
 **Core features:**

+Sign:

+* + Will be implemented
+* - Planned feature that may be implented if there is enough time

 __Customer Side:__

-1. Make Reservation
+1. Make Reservation +

-2. Order Menu
+2. Order Menu +

-3. Pay bill using App
+3. Pay bill using App -

-4. Check the number of seat available
+4. Check the number of seat available +

-5. Rate Restaurant
+5. Rate Restaurant +

-6. Set Favorite List
+6. Set Favorite List -

-7. Write Review/Feedback
+7. Write Review/Feedback -

 __Restaurant Side:__

-1. Add Menu
+1. Add Menu +

-2. Accept or reject Reservation/order
+2. Accept or reject Reservation/order +

-3. Place Customer To a Seat
+3. Place Customer To a Seat +

-4. See Reservation/Waiting List/Order
+4. See Reservation/Waiting List/Order +

+5. Customs Gui interface for premiums -

 __App Goals:__